UbuntuBudgie/UBpi/README.md

 # Known issues

 1. The graphics are slightly glitchy under fkms.
 We recommend using the KMS mode for direct access displays and fkms for remote access.
+2. After the initial setup is complete, if you immediately log in, some of the snaps (Firefox / Budgie Welcome) may not be immediately available.
+The icons will automatically appear in the menu after the first couple of minutes, however, Firefox will have to be manually added to the Plank dock if desired.
+You can avoid this by allowing about a minute between the completion of the setup and the first login.

 Please feedback via our discourse forum https://discourse.ubuntubudgie.org